SPT5 - Provision for retail development

 Proposals which meet compelling 'qualitative' needs for retail development will be considered favourably.
 In particular these types of need include:

-i.
-Continued improvement of the overall provision of retail floorspace within the City Centre, to protect and strengthen its regional shopping role.
+- Continued improvement of the overall provision of retail floorspace within the city centre, to protect and strengthen its regional shopping role.

 Limited objectively assessed 'quantitative' need for new retail floorspace exists within the Plan Area until after 2026.
 No sites are allocated in this plan to meet this limited need.
 Instead, applications for new retail floorspace will be considered as brought forward by the market in accordance with the provisions of policies SPT6, DEV15, DEV16, DEV17 and DEV18.